 The for-profit company then distributes “dividends” to the clerks association.
 How many millions of dollars are involved — that is a figure cloaked within the company books.

-In the reading room of Lake County’s Circuit Court, reporter Alvarez searched for the new cases, a traditional source of news.
+In the reading room of Lake County’s Circuit Court, reporter Aciego searched for the new cases, a traditional source of news.
 On each docket record was superimposed a small drawing of a lock.

 She then went back to the check-in window and asked to see the new cases.
 The counter clerk said that unless the reporter was a party to the case, she must request the document and wait for it to be read front to back by a court employee.

 That usually takes two to three days, she said.
 If you do not ask and wait, the case stays locked.

 At the courthouse for Volusia County, Aciego was directed to three public computer terminals on the second floor.
 Under the tab labeled “daily cases filed circuit civil,” no cases from that day could be seen.